JiriValasek/Animate/README.md

 ## Future plans

-The future plans include making 2 simplified trajectory tools - *Rotation* and *Translation*, these tools should be more useful for working with robots and other mechanical systems.
+The future plans include making Camera and Endpoint tool.
+Camera tool will change viewport's location and shape in time according to setting and Endpoint tool will make a graph of it's position (velocity, acceleration) in time.
 Also server focused on working with Animate tools is planned, it should be able to send numbers in their binary form instead of string one.

 ## License